mollywoodnini/ga-z270x-ug/README.md

 # Back it up!

 The most important part once satisfied with the install.
 Set up TimeMachine so if something goes wrong, you can recover.
-This also means don't erase your USB drive.
+This also means **don't** erase your USB drive.
 I keep mine stored away just in case.
+If you don't have enough, you can pick one up from Newegg, Amazon or BestBuy for less than $10.

 # Final notes